phalcon/documentation/docs/storage.md

----
-layout: default
-title: 'Storage'
-upgrade: '#storage'
-keywords: 'storage, stream, redis, memcached'
----
 # Storage Component
 - - -

 ## Overview
 The `Phalcon\Storage` namespace contains components that help with storing data in different storages.
-The component is heavily integrated in [Phalcon\Cache\Cache][cache] as well as [Phalcon\Session][session].
+The component is heavily integrated into [Phalcon\Cache\Cache][cache] as well as [Phalcon\Session][session].
 It offers serialization of data based on various serialization adapters, and storage of data based on various storage adapters.
 Factories help with the creation of all necessary objects for the component to work.

 ## Serializers
 The `Phalcon\Storage\Serializer` namespace offers classes that implement the [Serializable][serializable] interface and thus expose the `serialize` and `unserialize` methods.
 The purpose of these classes is to transform the data before saving it to the storage and after retrieving it from the storage.

 !!! info "NOTE"

     The default serializer for all adapters is `Phalcon\Storage\Serializer\Php` which uses PHP's `serialize` and `unserialize` methods.
 These methods can suit most applications.
-However, the developer might want to use something more efficient such as [igbinary][igbinary] which is faster and achieves a better compression.
+However, the developer might want to use something more efficient such as [igbinary][igbinary] which is faster and achieves better compression.

 The storage adapter can be configured to use a different serializer.
 The available serializers are: